mobicardsystemsltd/.github/profile/README.md

-# MobiCard Developer Platform – APIs & SDKs
+# MobiCard – APIs & SDKs

 Welcome to our developer platform 👋